OragonEfreet/banjo/docs/api.md

 * #bj_free **will not** leak any memory when called on an *empty* object.

 \warning Unless explicited otherwise by the type's documentation, calling the #bj_free on a *ready* object **will** result in a memory leak.
-This is because #bj_free only deallocated the structure itself.
+This is because #bj_free only deallocates the structure itself.
 The underlying data must be released using the type's **reset** function before.
 \dot
 digraph workflow {